-JAIST has recently changed its goal on education.
-We put more emphasis on what ability students have obtained than on what they have understood.
+Education is truly teaching and nurturing.
+As our goal of education, we put the most emphasis not only on what they have understood, but also on what ability students have obtained.
 Reflecting this idea, every course evaluates students' performance in terms of the level of ability acquisition.
-This idea is also shared in the supervision of students in every laboratory.
+This idea is also shared in the supervision of students in every laboratory, faculty members nurture students through research guidance tailored to each student's needs.

-We hope every student makes the best use of education opportunities at JAIST through their positive commitment in order to prepare for their bright future.
+We hope every student makes the best use of education opportunities at JAIST through their positive commitment and research in order to prepare for their bright future.